ChaosDynamix/Arcadia/docs/01_iso-image/index.md

 File integrity can be compromised, usually referred to as the file becoming corrupted.
 In our case, the ISO image can be corrupted on the remote system or during the download.

-### File integrity verification with BitTorrent
-{: .no_toc .pt-4}

-With BitTorrent, the file being distributed is divided into segments called pieces.
-Each piece is protected by a cryptographic hash contained in the torrent descriptor.
-This ensures that any modification of the piece can be reliably detected, and thus prevents both accidental and malicious modifications of any of the pieces received at other nodes.

-### File integrity verification with a Mirror site
-{: .no_toc .pt-4}

-With a Mirror site, no integrity verification are done, we need to manually copy the cryptographic hash (checksum) provided by Arch Linux and test it againt the file we just downloaded.

 ---

 ## [Verification](/Andromeda/iso-image/verification/)